mloxtw/my-notveryautomated-script/README.md

-first of all download the noctalia shell script then use the "hyprlandez.sh" file.
+first of all download the noctalia shell script then use the "hyprlandez.sh" file the dependices are: git

+and thats all for it!